ultralytics/ultralytics/docs/en/guides/ros-quickstart.md

 segmentation_model = YOLO("yolov8m-seg.pt")
 ```

-Let's create a function `pointcloud2_to_array`, which transforms a `sensor_msgs/PointCloud2` message into two numpy arrays.
+Create a function `pointcloud2_to_array`, which transforms a `sensor_msgs/PointCloud2` message into two numpy arrays.
 The `sensor_msgs/PointCloud2` messages contain `n` points based on the `width` and `height` of the acquired image.
 For instance, a `480 x 640` image will have `307,200` points.
 Each point includes three spatial coordinates (`xyz`) and the corresponding color in `RGB` format.
 These can be considered as two separate channels of information.

 The function returns the `xyz` coordinates and `RGB` values in the format of the original camera resolution (`width x height`).
 Most sensors have a maximum distance, known as the clip distance, beyond which values are represented as inf (`np.inf`).
 Before processing, it is important to filter out these null values and assign them a value of `0`.

 ```python
 import ros_numpy